-A Synagogue is a building and a Jewish place of worship, also used as a place to study and as a community centre.
+A Synagogue is a building and a Jewish place of worship, also used as a place to study and as a community center.
 The main rituals of Judaism are circumcision, bat-mitzvah, bar mitzvah, mikvah, marriage, death and mourning, Kosher foods and daily prayers.

 Interestingly, the history of the Christian church, the Islam Religion and the Religion Jewish have the same origins, they each go back to the prophet Muhammad and to the patriarch Abraham.

-The Buddhism religion and faith has been growing in importance in Montreal, along with the teachings of Buddha and of the many deities the Buddhism religion honours.
+The Buddhism religion and faith has been growing in importance in Montreal, along with the teachings of Buddha and of the many deities the Buddhism religion honors.
 Also more and more present in our surroundings are Hinduism, a polytheistic religion and Sikhism, a monotheistic religion.

-Buddha temples are now more modern, but they are still designed to symbolise the five elements.
+Buddha temples are now more modern, but they are still designed to symbolize the five elements.
 The square base of the the temple represents Fire, Air and Earth while the pinnacle on top of the temple represents Water and Wisdom.